chrisladd/DevColor/README.markdown

 These are overwritten automatically, in order, as you work, so if you want a particular color to stick around, click the little lock icon next to any color well.
 That color will be saved and not overwritten until you unlock it.
 But remember that you only have five savable colors, so if you lock them all, you won't be autosaving your recents anymore.

-The idea is to give a little grace period as you're working, so that if you think to yourself "Oh, man, I JUST had the perfect green… " it's easy enough to find it and save it.
+The idea is to give a little grace period as you're working, so that if you think to yourself "Oh, man, I JUST had the perfect green..." it's easy enough to find it and save it.
 Just drag any recent color well to the big, main color well to work with it again.

 What if you want to save MORE than 5 colors, and save them more permanently?
 This is something I'd like to build into DevColor -- some kind of simple table of saved colors -- but until I get to it, might I suggest a plain text file with a list?
 DevColor reads color strings brilliantly, so you can always paste them back in.